DALLAS – Today in Aviation, the McDonnell Douglas MD-80 made its maiden flight from the manufacturer’s Long Beach, California site in 1979.

 In October 1977, Swissair (SR) became the launch customer for the Series 80 with the airline’s order for 15 aircraft plus an option for five.

 The type was certified on August 25, 1980, and the first airliner was delivered to launch customer SR on September 13, 1980, which introduced it into commercial service on October 10, 1980.

 ‘Mad Dog’ Variants

-McDonnell Douglas would go on to produce a number of variants of the airliner: MD-81, MD-82, MD-83, MD-87 and MD-88.
-The variants saw improvements to performance and range, mainly through upgrades to the types Pratt & Whitney JT8D engines.
+McDonnell Douglas produced a number of variants of the airliner: MD-81, MD-82, MD-83, MD-87, and MD-88.
+The variants saw improvements in performance and range, mainly through upgrades to the type’s Pratt & Whitney JT8D engines.
 The MD-87 was the shortened version, capable of carrying between 114 and 130 passengers.

-American Airlines (AA) was the first US customer of the ‘Mad Dog’ as the aircraft was nicknamed.
-It received its first jets in October 1982, using the type to replace its Boeing 727-100s.
+American Airlines (AA) was the first US customer of the ‘Mad Dog’, as the aircraft was nicknamed.
+The airline received its first jets in October 1982, using the type to replace its Boeing 727-100s.

-After proving to be an effective and cost-efficient replacement for its older airliners.
-AA went on to order a further 167, the largest airplane order in commercial aviation history.
+After proving to be an effective and cost-efficient replacement for its older airliners, AA placed an order for a further 167 Mad Dogs, at the time the largest airplane order in commercial aviation history.
 Its final example was retired in September 2019.

 In total, 1,191 MD-80s were delivered between 1980 and 1999, when production ended.
 Do you know why the type was nicknamed Mad Dog?
 Be sure to leave your comments on our social media channels.